UniversityOfHelsinkiCS/oodikone/anonyymioodi/README.md

 (name anonyymioodi for :culture: reasons)

-This repository contains a guide and scripts to create docker images from database dumps and/or push database images to Toska Hub docker registry.
-Images are mostly used by oodikone.
+This folder contains a guide and scripts to create anonymous database images for oodikone, mainly used for testing.

-## How to update database images
+## How to create / modify database images

-Updating images varies a bit depending on the db you're trying to update.
-Complete steps as defined below and run `./commit_and_push_to_toska_hub.sh <dbname>` to publish the image you've created.
+Creating / modifying images varies a bit depending on the db.
+Generally, to modify images, you can either use `psql` directly in docker by running `docker exec -it <dbname> psql -U postgres <dbname>` or start adminer with oodikone's docker-compose.

+By default, previous db images from Toska Hub are used as a base.
+If needed, comment out Toska hub image and uncomment corresponding clean postgres image in docker-compose before running other steps.

+See more details on how to create / modify databases below.

 ### Sis-importer-db